is primarily a moving image photographer with a full roster of equipment.

 He takes on a variety of shooting assignments with a special interest in documentary storytelling.

-He has, over the years, expanded his skills to include editing (AVID), animation & graphics (After Effects, Photoshop, Illustrator), website creation (Dreamweaver), DVD authoring (Encore), book layout (InDesign) and subtitling.
+He has, over the years, expanded his skills to include editing (AVID) and using Adobe software to do simple animation, graphic production, website creation, DVD authoring, book layout and subtitling.
 He also makes his own documentaries both long and short.
 If you go to Working Hands

 Whatever services you need, his well-rounded background helps him see the BIG